Guhnahdahb/CleanBean-3D-Platformer/docs/docs.md

-> **Current version: 0.5** — Core movement and juice.
+> **v0.5** — Core movement and juice.
 Version 1.0 will add advanced traversal.
 See roadmap

 ## Overview